blackgirlbytes/chaotic-emotion-detector/README.md

 - Make sure face is clearly visible and facing camera
 - Try refreshing the page if detection stops working

+### Chaotic Mode Not Working
+- Ensure face detection is enabled first
+- Make clear facial expressions (confidence must be >60%)
+- Check browser console for chaos trigger messages
+- Try different emotions - some may be easier to detect
+- Ensure good lighting for better emotion recognition

 ### Performance Issues
 - Close other browser tabs using camera/microphone
 - Reduce detection frequency by increasing timeout interval
 - Use lower camera resolution
 - Try on a device with better processing power
+- Disable Chaotic Mode if experiencing lag

 ### HTTPS Required Error
 - Use `localhost` for development